-For the first six years of his life, James lived in the shadow of his mother’s love for his older brother David.
+For the first six years of his life, James (pictured right) lived in the shadow of his mother’s love for his older brother David.

 Tragically, on the eve of his fourteenth birthday, David was gravely injured in a skating accident and died shortly afterwards.

 While his mother derived some consolation from the notion that David would remain a boy forever, Barrie drew inspiration.

 In his desperate attempt to be loved and to replace David in his mother’s life, Barrie virtually became David and tried to replace him in his mother's affection.